dmytro-shershnev/nodejs-aws-be/README.md

 # nodejs-aws-be
-NodeJS backend for shop application
+NodeJS backend for shop application.

+Create service that will return list of products.